Cweili/vm-worker/README.md

 [![build][badge-build]][workflows]
 [![coverage][badge-coverage]][coveralls]

-Tiny VM for browser to execute javascript modules in Web Worker.
+Tiny virtual machine for browser to execute javascript modules in Web Worker.

+## Features

+- Run code in a isolated scope without pollute your environment
+- Support CommonJS and ESModules (by plugin)
+- Support TypeScript and Flow (by plugin)
+- Based on Web Worker

 ## Usage

+### Basic usage

 App.js